geomesa/geomesa-tutorials/geomesa-examples-authorizations/README.md

 Once we have a user's authentication and authorizations, we will apply them to the GeoMesa query using a custom `AuthorizationsProvider` implementation.

-**Note: It is assumed for the rest of the tutorial that you have created the GeoServer data stores and layers outlined in the [GDELT tutorial](../geomesa-examples-gdelt/).**
+> :warning: Note: It is assumed for the rest of the tutorial that you have created the GeoServer data stores and layers outlined in the [GDELT tutorial](../geomesa-examples-gdelt/).

 ### Run GeoServer in Tomcat

-*Note: If you are already running GeoServer in Tomcat, you can skip this step.*
+> :warning: Note: If you are already running GeoServer in Tomcat, you can skip this step.

 GeoServer ships by default with an embedded Jetty servlet.
 In order to use PKI login, we need to install it in Tomcat instead.